 Now here’s a film that takes a relatively simple plot and turns it into an awesome animated experience.
 The first “Rescuers” movie from 1977 is one of the cutest animated offering from Disney but it’s the sequel that comes off as a far stronger film.
 It isn’t quite as heartwarming as the first but the characters are still just as great as ever.
 The real strength of this movie lies within its amazing production value.
 It was the very first impressive looking animated film that set the standards for the animation shown in “Beauty and the Best” and “The Lion King”.
 Every shot is an eye opener, with a huge scope, detailed settings, occasionally beautiful scenery and the eagle flight is honestly one of my favorite moments from an animated movie, capturing the beauty of flight perfectly.
 There may not be much more to this film other than an exciting family adventure, but then again movies like “Raiders of the Lost Arch” are still praised simply for being a good old fashion adventure flick, so why not this.

 Back when I was a little kid, “Hercules” was my favorite Disney movie that I’d watch all the time.
-It was a super hero story, it had giant monsters, it had catchy music, it had an awesome villain, it had slapstick comedy, it had memorable characters and stellar animation, it was just as awesome flick.
+It was a super hero story, it had giant monsters, it had catchy music, it had an awesome villain, it had slapstick comedy, it had memorable characters and stellar animation, it was just an awesome flick.
 As an adult, I still enjoy this film and found other things to appreciate.
 The characters have depth and the message is genuinely wholesome.
 All the Greek references are fun, the colors are great, the lighting is stylish, and I especially love the look and design of the film, which was based on artist Gerald Scarfe's work.
 Every time I watch this film I discover something new or notice something that represents a change in the story or in a character.
 In a nut shell, “Hercules” is a colorful and faced paced film that offers a lot of entertainment as well as some decent morals for young viewers.

 #9 The Fox and the Hound

 If you can get past the films questionable (possibly offensive) depiction of a Native American culture and lack of proper history depictions, there are still a lot of things that I really love about this movie.
-The music is stellar, some of Disney’s greatest songs are featured in this film.
-I love its magical air, the morals are great and Pocahontas herself is one of my favorite leading Disney woman, she has more of a spiritual nature, connected to the great things in life that we take for granted.
+The music is stellar, and some of Disney’s greatest songs are featured in this film.
+I love its magical air, the morals are great and Pocahontas herself is one of my favorite leading Disney woman.
+She has more of a spiritual nature, connected to the great things in life that we take for granted.
 I especially love how this is a story about warring neighbors with two people from opposite ends falling in love, kind of like “Romeo and Juliet” or "West Side Story", except this time the relationship was more beneficial for both sides.
 Beyond all of that, I just love looking at this film, the colors are so warm and the backgrounds are such rich spectacles.
-This is a film that you can watch on mute and still have a great time, I honestly think it’s the most beautiful looking animated movie ever made, and that's saying something.
+This is a film that you can watch on mute and still have a great time.
+I honestly think it’s the most beautiful looking animated Disney movie ever made, and that's saying something.

 #7 The Emperor’s New Groove